Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Instructions

-- Preheat your oven to 350°F (175°C).
-Line a baking sheet with parchment paper, letting it overhang on the sides for easier lifting later.
-Lightly grease the paper with baking spray to prevent sticking.
-Set aside.
+- Preheat oven to 350°F (175°C).
+Line a baking sheet with parchment paper, leaving some overhang on the sides.
+Lightly grease the paper.

-- In a heatproof bowl over simmering water (double boiler), whisk together: 12 egg yolks, 1 cup condensed milk, 2 tablespoon cornstarch, 1 teaspoon vanilla extract or paste, a pinch of salt, zest of 1 lemon, and 1 tablespoon lemon juice.
+- In the heatproof bowl, whisk together the 12 egg yolks, 1 cup condensed milk, 2 tablespoons cornstarch, 1 teaspoon vanilla, a pinch of salt, lemon zest, and 1 tablespoon lemon juice.
+Set over simmering water.

-- Stir constantly for about 30 minutes until thickened.
-It’s ready when you lift the whisk and the custard falls in a thick ribbon that slowly blends back in.
-Stir in 2 tablespoon butter until melted and glossy.
-Set aside to cool.
+- Cook, stirring often, until thickened.
+It's ready when it falls in a thick ribbon.
+Stir in 2 tablespoons butter until melted and smooth.
+Let cool.

-- Whip egg whites on medium-low to build small bubbles.
-Once foamy, add 1 teaspoon cream of tartar.
+- Whip the egg whites on medium-low until foamy.
+Add 1 teaspoon cream of tartar.
 Increase to medium-high and gradually add ¾ cup sugar.
-Then mix in 1 teaspoon vanilla and 2 tablespoon cornstarch.
-Continue beating until stiff, glossy peaks form.
+Add 1 teaspoon vanilla and 2 tablespoons cornstarch.
+Beat until stiff, glossy peaks form.

-- Bake at 350°F for 20-25 minutes until lightly golden.
-Turn off oven, leave door slightly open, and let it rest inside for 10 minutes to cool gently.
+- Spread the meringue evenly on the prepared baking sheet.
+Bake for 20 to 25 minutes, until lightly golden.
+Turn off the oven, leave the door slightly open, and let it rest inside for 10 minutes.

 Notes